How to Navigate the Acting Industry: Essential Career Advice and Guidance for Actors

-As a Career Coach and Talent Manager for the entertainment industry, I'm often asked for industry-related advice.
+As a career coach and talent manager for the entertainment industry, I'm often asked for industry-related advice on how to be an actor.
 In this article, you will find some career guidance tips on creating a great actor CV, a cover letter, some guidance on self-taping and some tips on keeping busy between acting jobs.

 1: How to Create the Perfect Actor CV

-Actor CVs are different from work CVS, and it's important to understand each requires a different structure and details.
+Actor CVs differ from work CVS, and it's important to understand each requires a different structure and details.
 For example, you will include a photo on your actor CV but never on a work one.

 Hard copy PDF CVs are still useful and are ideal to attach to emails when introducing yourself to producers and casting directors or when seeking a new agent.
 Ideally, your resumes want to be one page.
 Think of it as an industry flashcard to quickly show why you are the ideal candidate for the role or their agency.